Ayshnoor/GA_CO2_forecasting/README.md

 ## Technologies
 * App created using Flask library
 * Graphs and World Map generated using Plotly library
-* Individual libraries associated with each different model type - VAR uses statsmodel.tsa.api package (VAR), FBProphet uses Prophet from the FBProphet package, and SARIMA uses auto_arima from pmdarima.arima package
+* Individual libraries associated with each different model type - VAR uses statsmodel.tsa.api package (VAR), FBProphet uses Prophet from the FBProphet package, and SARIMA uses auto_arima from pmdarima.arima package.
+Models were pickled and compressed using gzip.

 ## Web App

 Heroku has strict requirements on size given its free nature of hosting web apps.
-This app has fewer Prophet and SARIMA models because of this unfortunately.
+Therefore, Pickles were created for each model and compressed using gzip.
+AWS S3 was needed to store the large files related to SARIMA and FBProphet.
+Code included in the utils.py to retreive the compressed pickles and to decompress and use for forecast.

-Please find the web app here:
+Please find the web app here: https://co2-forecasting.herokuapp.com/

 ## Next Steps
 This web app is step one, but future steps include the following:
-* Refinement of models (additional hyperparameter tuning)
 * Aggregation of forecast to create a regional or global projection
 * Recommendation on how to reduce CO2 emissions in various regions (based on possible projections)